Join My Metabolic Action Plan today!

 There is no need for dessert despite what my brain tells me.
 Sweet things are my undoing.

 I don’t feel deprived.
-I am not giving these food up.
+I am not giving up these foods.
 I am letting them go for a while.
 These are tools that don’t allow me to reach or maintain my goal.

 I love being at my healthy weight.